ksator/automation_summit_Q3_2018/README.md

 # ps -ef | grep salt
 ```

-### SaltStack keys
+#### Verify the keys on the master

-By default, you need to accept the minions/proxies public public keys on the master.
+By default, you need to accept the minions/proxies public keys on the master.

+On the master:

 To list all public keys:
 ```